rafaelmartins/blohg/README.rst

 ~~~~~

 blohg is a simple and easy to use blog engine, that uses the Mercurial
-SCM as backend, to store the content of the posts and pages.
+SCM (or alternatively Git) as backend, to store the content of the posts
+and pages.

 blohg doesn't have a nice control panel nor WYSIWIG editors.
 All the
 content is written using any text editor and reStructuredText with some